avanzosc/odoo-addons/event_track_assistant/README.rst

 Event track assistant
 =====================

-* This module show event registrations in event sessions.
+* This module create the new object 'Session assistants', and show it in event sessions.

 * wizards for add/remove assistants in events-sessions from events.